The best restaurants in Bozeman are found downtown where visitors can find everything from fine dining to quick, healthy options.

 Main Street Bozeman is home to many of the top restaurants in Bozeman.
 This is convenient as you can just walk down the street to find a place that catches your eye.

-Stay in downtown Bozeman if you want to be in an ideal location that’s close to all of the best food in the city.
+Stay downtown if you want to be in an ideal location that’s close to all of the best food in Bozeman.
 Staying here certainly lets you walk to many of the top restaurants too.

 From Italian to Korean, to brunch or Mexican, the Bozeman food scene is up-and-coming.
 You could spend a week in Bozeman and still not visit all of the best local spots.
 Whether you’re looking for drinks and appetizers or a full meal after a big hike, Bozeman is sure to have an option for you.